[Minor revision–posted 10/8/19 (replaces 9/2/16 edition)]

 (6) contacting the payment card processor regarding defective payment card processing equipment.
 The Merchant should return the equipment directly to the payment card processor, provided the payment card processor has instructed the Merchant to return the equipment.
 The Merchant should obtain a comparable replacement directly from the payment card processor,

-(7) contacting UFS to relocate its purchased payment card processing equipment or dispose of the equipment in accordance with the PCI DSS standard and relevant TTU Operating Policies when the Merchant discontinues the acceptance of payment cards.
+(7) contacting UFS to relocate its purchased payment card processing equipment (media) or dispose of the equipment in accordance with the PCI DSS standard and relevant TTU Operating Policies when the Merchant discontinues the acceptance of payment cards.
 Purchased equipment should be returned to the payment card processor.
 If a Merchant leases the equipment, it should be returned to the current leasing company upon discontinuing acceptance of payment cards otherwise the department will be responsible for on-going equipment charges.
 Before any payment card processing equipment is transferred to another department or returned to the leasing company, verify all payment card data has been securely removed.
 If the equipment will be disposed of, all payment card data must be securely removed, or the storage device must be destroyed to prevent unauthorized access to the data.

 (8) maintaining a record retention and disposal policy in accordance with OP 10.10, Records Retention, to keep information storage to a minimum, that information will be used for business and regulatory purposes only, and that information will comply with the Xtender Agreement regarding the imaging of payment card numbers and/or information and OP 52.04, Information Technology (IT) Security.
 Contact the University Archivist at the Southwest Collection/Special Collections Library at 806.742.3749 for records retention guidance.